mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The MLS protocol has been designed to provide the same security guarantees to all users, for all group sizes, even when it reduces to only two users.

-## About this document and the protocol document

-The MLS protocol {{MLSPROTO}} document has the role of defining a Group Key Agreement, all the necessary cryptographic operations, and serialization/deserialization functions necessary to create a scalable and secure messaging system.

-This document, on the other hand is intended to describe a general secure group messaging infrastructure and its security goals.
-It provides guidance on building a group messaging system and discusses security tradeoffs offered by multiple security mechanism that are part of the MLS protocol (ie. frequency of public encryption key rotation).

-The document also extends the guidance to parts of the infrastructure that are not standardized by the MLS Protocol document and left to the application or the infrastructure architects to design.

-While most of the recommendations of this document are not mandatory to follow in order to interoperate at the protocol level, they vastly influence the overall security guarantees that are achieved by the overall messaging system.
-This is especially true in case of active adversaries that are able to compromise clients, the delivery service or the authentication service.

 # General Setting